sdsfsag/dario-experimental/status.md

-> Training in progress — estimated duration: ~2 hours (18% finished)
+> Training in progress — 100% finished - 1/2 learningprocesses finished
+> Training in progress - 20% finished